Unrecognized

 Taking them on walks is something that you don’t need to do too much of as they’ll certainly be happy with a few quick walks throughout the day.
 They do well with any manner of households, whether it’s single-person families or those that have older kids.
 As long as you have a household that is around, you’ll get on well with this dog type.

-However, if you're away for a lot of time, then you might want to look for another dog type.
+However, if you’re away for a lot of the time, then you might want to look for another dog type.

 Chorkie health issues can vary and whilst they’re generally healthy due to their cross-breeding, they do still suffer from some health problems.

-A few of these problems can be fairly common with other dog breeds like skin problems, patellar luxation, hypothyroidism, and allergies.
+A few of these problems can be fairly common with other dog breeds like skin problems, patellar luxation, hypothyroidism and allergies.
 Good maintenance of their grooming is important as well as offering them plenty of exercise and a great diet.
-You'll also want to make sure that you're taking them regularly to their vet appointments where needed.
+You’ll also want to make sure that you’re taking them regularly to their vet appointments where needed.

 The typical lifespan for this type of dog is fairly good despite its small stature.
 It’ll certainly provide you with years of love and memories.